Fordham University Confirms Cohen’s Testimony About Trump’s Grades

 In the letters, Cohen on behalf of Trump claimed that media outlets had been pursuing the then-candidate’s academic records and forcefully reminded the schools that student records were protected by federal law.
 Cohen threatened to hold schools liable “to the fullest extent of the law” if the information was released.

-Any violation of Trump’s academic confidentiality could result in”criminal and civil liability and damages including, among other things, substantial fines, penalties and even the potential loss of government aid and other funding.
+Any violation of Trump’s academic confidentiality could result in “criminal and civil liability and damages including, among other things, substantial fines, penalties and even the potential loss of government aid and other funding.
 This criminality will lead to jail time,” Cohen wrote at the time.

-Fordham spokesman Bob Howe confirmed Cohen’s characterization of the letter and the phone call and indicating that they school officials confirmed at the time that they would not share or otherwise disclose the records, pursuant to existing school policy, not to mention the law.
+Fordham spokesman Bob Howe confirmed Cohen’s characterization of the letter and the phone call and indicated that the school officials confirmed at the time that they would not share or otherwise disclose the records, pursuant to existing school policy, not to mention the law.

 According to Howe, Fordham received the phone call first, followed by a letter “summarizing the call and reminding us that they would take action against the university if we did, in fact, release Mr. Trump’s records.”